Mathumika/mathumika/README.md

-<p style="text-align:center"> Hi There 👋 </p>
+<p align ="center"> Hi There 👋 </p>
----
 hello I am mathumika
-Madhumika, a recent graduate in civil engineering from Anna University, has a knack for front-end development, combining her technical skills with a passion for creating user-friendly interfaces and innovative digital experiences.
+a recent graduate in civil engineering from Anna University, has a knack for front-end development, combining her technical skills with a passion for creating user-friendly interfaces and innovative digital experiences.
 About me
 🎓 BE civil engineering
 📫 Email: mathumika17@gmail.com